punch30/HousePricePrediction/README.md

 # HousePricePrediction
+Implemented  Linear Regression from scratch without using any inbuilt tools and data preprocessing using pandas.
-Using Linear Regression in Machine Learning predicting the House price by using features Living Area, No of Bathrooms, No of Bedrooms	, Lot Size , Age of the house , Fireplace , Price
+Predicting the House price by using features Living Area, No of Bathrooms, No of Bedrooms	, Lot Size , Age of the house , Fireplace , Price